openedx/edx-documentation/en_us/shared/exercises_tools/google_calendar.rst

    .. image:: ../../../shared/building_and_running_chapters/Images/google-calendar-studio.png
     :width: 600
-    :alt: The Google calendar component in a unit page
+    :alt: The Google calendar component in a unit page.

 #.
 In the new component, select **Edit**.

    .. image:: ../../../shared/building_and_running_chapters/Images/google-calendar-edit.png
     :width: 600
-    :alt: The Google calendar editor
+    :alt: The Google calendar editor.

 #.
 In the **Display Name** field, type the name for the component.